 Hmmm, you’ve reached an older feature - let’s get you up to date!
-Read our latest Homes & Interiors features here.
+Read our latest Wouldnt you though features here.

 How’s this for a great idea?
 New British brand Mini Eden launched just a few weeks ago, offering kids cool interiors and micro versions of design classics.
 So your Frank Lloyd Wright in-the-making can have his own Eames chair, modular outdoor furniture or miminalist sofa on which to drop his sandwich crumbs, sit on plasticine and perfect his marker pen doodling technique.

 As with a lot of this junior-version-of-adult trends, a little probably goes a long way, or you’ll end up with a child who can bore for Britain about Sixties innovation, but can’t get anyone to come around and play.

 But I don’t think you can go wrong with an Eames rocking chair (above pic), no matter how young or old you are, and the bright colours naturally lend themselves to a kids space.